sofiabesenski4/PostGreSQL_Patient_DB/patient_test/README.md

 Notes:
 The date input from python into PostGreSQL needs to be of string format, so remember to typecast it as such.

+IDEA:

+So the practical idea behind using these scripts, is to firstly, analyze the list of